Executive Principal: Mr R Burman

 "I graduated from the University of Birmingham with a BSc degree in Geology and Geography in 2002.
 I continued my studies and was subsequently awarded a MSc in Meteorology and Climatology again from the University of Birmingham.
 I then worked for the Environment Agency, at which point I decided teaching was how I wanted to spend the rest of my working life.
 I studied at The University of Hertfordshire for my PGCE in Geography which I gained in 2005.

 Fundamentally I believe that education is the cornerstone to all other aspects of life.
 Providing people with life skills and improving their life opportunities are always at the back of my mind as a teacher.
-I have held a variety of roles in previous schools: I started teaching in a Grammar school and led PSHE and Gifted and Talented.
-I then became Subject Leader in an outstanding comprehensive specialist Geography school in Hertfordshire.
+I have held a variety of roles in previous schools: I started teaching in a Grammar school and I then became Subject Leader in an outstanding comprehensive specialist Geography school in Hertfordshire.
 I was in this role for 10 years.
 I have also been Deputy Director of the sixth form, and most recently a Specialist Leader in Geography education.
-I have also recently facilitated the training of a group of other schools in adopting a national pupil premium strategy.
+I have also facilitated the training of a group of other schools in adopting a national pupil premium strategy.

-Outside of school I enjoy travelling the world with my husband, although probably not as frequently as I used to, since the addition of two small children to my family.
+Outside of school I enjoy travelling the world with my husband and children.
 I have a Springer Spaniel who likes to join us on camping holidays, walks, and runs."

 “I graduated from Stirling University with a degree in Molecular and Cell Biology in 1997.
 After working in the DNA Sequencing Laboratory at Oxford University for a year I decided to pursue a career in teaching and completed my PGCE at Oxford University.
 I then taught in two schools in Oxfordshire where, alongside teaching Science I held positions as Head of Biology, Assistant Head of 6th Form and Director of Science before moving to AVA as Curriculum Leader of Science in 2014.
 I have taught in a wide variety of schools ranging from those requiring improvement through to an outstanding school in an advantaged area.
 Not only am I passionate about teaching Science, I am also passionate about importance of education in improving the life chances of students regardless of the area you live in or the school you attend.